-- 2.1 Committee is requested to provide any appropriate comments to the Authority on the proposed: - Annual Treasury Management Policy and Strategy for 2012/2013 (including specifically the Annual Borrowing and Investment Strategies); - Prudential 'Treasury Management' Indicators for 2012/2013 to 2014/2015.
+- 2.1 The Authority is requested to approve: - Annual Treasury Management Policy and Strategy for 2012/2013 (including specifically the Annual Borrowing and Investment Strategies); - Prudential 'Treasury Management' Indicators for 2012/2013 to 2014/2015.

 3. Treasury Management

 3.1 Treasury management is defined as "the management of the authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."